 - Minimal management time (especially if you consider a letting agent)

-- Lower returns than other Buy-to-Let opportunities
+- Lower returns than other types of Buy-to-Let opportunities

 The basic definition of an HMO/House Share is a property where each room is rented out on an individual basis.
 As you’d imagine, HMO’s are popular as they allow for higher rental income.
 A bigger property can have rooms converted into bedrooms, creating the potential for more tenants and thus more money.